mswieboda/tabster/README.md

 heroku ps
 ```

-To create DB, or to run migrations, use the `sam` Procfile process-type:
+On each release any pending migrations are ran via `release: ./bin/sam db:migrate` in the `Procfile`.

+To run manual DB tasks, or `sam` tasks this can be done via:

 ```
-heroku run sam db:create
 heroku run sam db:migrate
+heroku run sam db:rollback
 heroku run sam some_other_task
 ```